Definition of Outstanding Shares

 It is important to note that there are various categories of Shares, such as Authorized Shares, Issued Shares, and Outstanding Shares, although all the company shares differ in terms of purpose.

-Authorized share means the total shares the company is authorized to issue as per its Memorandum of Association and Article of Association (Legal document for the company); issued share is the number of shares issued by the company.
+According to its Memorandum of Association and Article of Association (legal documents), the company authorizes a certain number of shares to be issued.
+In contrast, the company issues a specific number of shares.
 Outstanding Shares are the number of shares available after adjusting for any Treasury stock, Preference shares, etc.

 How to Calculate Outstanding Shares?